flogy/gatsby-mdx-tts/README.md

 1. In order to use this plugin you need an [AWS account](https://portal.aws.amazon.com/billing/signup).
 You can use the text-to-speech service ([AWS Polly](https://aws.amazon.com/de/polly/)) for free for the first 12 months (up to a couple million words to be precise).

    **Attention:** If you exceed the limits or use it after your initial free tier, using this plugin will generate costs in your AWS account!
+Read how you can [save money by using an external cache](#save-money-using-an-external-cache-).

 2. As this is a plugin for [gatsby-plugin-mdx](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-mdx) it will only work if you have that plugin installed and configured properly as well.